 Come walk between the layers of clouds.

-Walk gently through this moment.
+Walk gently through joy and sorrow.

 © 2010 Alden Solovy and tobendlight.com.
 All rights reserved.